-Businesses in the United States working with independent contractors don’t withhold income tax or provide benefits.
-The IRS must be notified about how much the contractors received to ensure they are properly reporting their income.
+Businesses in the United States working with independent contractors don’t withhold income tax or provide benefits, but the IRS still wants to know how much the contractors received to ensure they are properly reporting their income.
 For tax purposes, a business needs to file an information return through a Form 1099-NEC when they pay a contractor more than $600 in a year.
 The Form W-9 is the official way to obtain the contractor's tax ID.

-A Form W-9 is only used for service providers in the United States.
+Form W-9 is for US taxpayers to complete.
 If a US business hires an independent contractor who is not a US citizen or a US tax resident, they collect Form W-8BEN (for individuals) or W-8BEN-E (for entities) instead.

 What is Form W-9 used for?

 A Form W-9 serves as a request for Taxpayer Identification Number (TIN) of the person (or business) who needs to file an information return with the IRS report.
 You may be asked to complete a Form W-9 if you: